thephez/backup-readme/platform/markdown/explanation-drive.md

 # Overview

-Using the traditional, Layer 1 blockchain for data storage is widely known to be expensive and inefficient.
-Consequently, data for Dash Platform applications is stored in Drive, a Layer 2 component that provides decentralized storage hosted by masternodes.
-As data changes over time, Drive maintains a record of the current state of each item to support easy retrieval using DAPI.
+Using the traditional, layer 1 blockchain for data storage is widely known to be expensive and inefficient.
+Consequently, data for Dash Platform applications is stored in Drive, a layer 2 component that provides decentralized storage hosted by masternodes.
+As data changes over time, Drive maintains a record of the current state of each item to support easy retrieval using [DAPI](explanation-dapi).

 # Details